 This paper is a summary of the effects of water salinity on chemical dispersion, especially those effects related to effectiveness.
 A surfactant, the operative dispersant ingredient is more lipophilic, or oil-loving, in freshwater and increases in hydrophilicity (or water-loving) as the salinity rises.
 The stability of the resulting droplets is also dependent on salinity.
 This is due to the increasing ionic strength of the water as salinity rises.
 As the salinity rises above a certain point, which depends on the particular type of surfactant, this increased force results in more surfactant molecules leaving the oil drop entirely.
 While the theoretical possibility of freshwater dispersants exist, the stability of dispersions in less saline waters would be less.
 There is a body of literature on the use of surfactants for secondary oil recovery.
 There are some commonalities among the many findings.
 Recovery efficiency falls off at both high and low salinities.
 The salinity at which surfactant efficiency peaks is very dependent on the structure of the specific surfactant.
 The consensus of several papers is that the solubility of the hydrocarbon increases with increasing salinity and is low at low salinities.
 The interfacial tension of water and oil changes with surfactant and salinity.
 The interfacial tension is higher at lower salinities.
-The optimal interfacial tension is generally achieved at salinity changes are reported in the literature.
+The optimal interfacial tension is generally achieved at salinities of between 25 to 35 o/oo.
+A number of physical systems involving surfactants and salinity changes are reported in the literature.
 Included in these is the finding that the stability of microemulsions is greater at salinities of 25 to 350/00.
-Some workers found that the stability of systems was very low in fresh water or in water with salinities of < 10 0/00.
+Some workers found that the stability of systems was very low in fresh water or in water with salinities of < 10 o/oo.